-Several nerve block CPT codes (e.g., 62318-62319 (epidural or subarachnoid), 64416 (brachial plexus), 64446 (sciatic nerve), 64448 (femoral nerve), 64449 (lumbar plexus)) describe "continuous infusion by catheter (including catheter placement)".
-Two epidural/subarachnoid injection CPT codes 62318-61319 describe continuous infusion or intermittent bolus injection including placement of catheter.
+8. Several nerve block CPT codes (e.g., 64416 (brachial plexus), 64446 (sciatic nerve), 64448 (femoral nerve), 64449 (lumbar plexus)) describe "continuous infusion by catheter (including catheter placement)".
+Two epidural/subarachnoid injection CPT codes 62318-62319 describe continuous infusion or intermittent bolus injection including placement of catheter.
 If an anesthesia practitioner places a catheter for continuous infusion epidural/subarachnoid or nerve block for intraoperative pain management, the service is included in the OXXXX anesthesia procedure and is not separately reportable on the same date of service as the anesthesia OXXXX code even if it is also utilized for postoperative pain management.